calliope-project/euro-calliope/docs/customisation.md

 ## Overrides

-Calliope [overrides](https://calliope.readthedocs.io/en/stable/user/building.html#scenarios-and-overrides) allow to easily manipulate models.
+Calliope [overrides](https://calliope.readthedocs.io/en/v0.6.7/user/building.html#scenarios-and-overrides) enable models to be easily manipulated.
 An override named `dea-renewable-cost` can be used for example in this way:

 ```bash
 calliope run build/model/continental/example-model.yaml --scenario=dea-renewable-cost